weatherlink/v2-api/_pages/data-permissions.md

 * Your relationship with the weather station.
 Does the station belong to your WeatherLink account or was it shared with you?
 * What subscription level is your association with the weather station, do you have Basic, Pro or Pro+ access?

-The following tables illustrate the combinations of these factors and how they translate to what data can be access via the WeatherLink v2 API.
+The following tables illustrate the combinations of these factors and how they translate to what data can be accessed via the WeatherLink v2 API.

+Permission descriptions like "Most recent 5 minute record" means that data will be from the most recent time when the minute of the hour was divisible by 5.
+For example, an API query at 10:08 AM will return the data record from 10:05 AM and querying the API again at 10:12 AM will return the record from 10:10 AM.

 ## WeatherLink Live